 A Step-By-Step Guide to Getting Press Coverage

 In this guide, we will go over several outreach strategies that will help you to get relevant press coverage.
-While at first, it may seem overwhelming, do not worry.
-Chances are that after trying them all (or some of them) you will discover that there is one or two that outperform the others when applied to your brand.
+While at first it may seem overwhelming, do not worry.
+Chances are that after trying all these strategies (or some of them), you will discover that there is one or two that outperform the others when applied to your brand.